JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 3. Access to Slack with the ability to create and edit slack bots.
 4. A configured Slack Connection.
 To configure a connection, see [Slack Connector](https://help.okta.com/wf/en-us/Content/Topics/Workflows/connector-reference/slack/slack.htm)
 5. A API Connection for the slackbot itself.
 Please see the "Setup" section for how to configure the slackbot and connection.
+6. A configured "API Endpoint" event card for the slackbot to send interactivty events to.
+Please see the "Setup" section.

 ## Setup